VET Program Approval and Maintenance Procedure

 Submit the completed application to Curriculum Committee for approval:

-TAFE Compliance Note: Approved will be forwarded to Academic Board and Council for removal from Schedule 5.1 and addition to Schedule 5.1.1
+TAFE Compliance Note: Approved will be forwarded to Academic Board and Council for removal from TAFE Current Award Courses Register to TAFE Non-Current Courses Register.

 H. Curriculum Committee to consider application.
 Curriculum Committee